Lecture

 Johan Galtung

-Part of what made his model innovative was that his focus wasn't only on overt expressions of violence (like physical attack, verbal assault and so on) but also on the hidden structures that prevent certain people (or groups of people) from living full lives.
+Part of what made his model innovative was that his focus wasn't only on overt expressions of violence (like physical attack, verbal assault and so on) but also on the less-than-obvious social structures that prevent certain people (or groups of people) from living full lives.

-This thought generates some discussion in class, particularly with what you do when a government is particularly bad (and violence might be used to overthrow them and put a better one in its place), but Heather says she isn't here to point us one way or the other.
-Someone says that nonviolence is most productive when it's done right, as an organized movement that presses towards its goals (like with Gandhi or Martin Luther King)..
+This thought generates discussion in class, particularly with what you do when a government is thoroughly bad (and people violence want to overthrow them and put a better one in its place), but our professor says she isn't here to point us one way or the other.
+Someone says that nonviolence is most productive when it's done right, as an organized movement that effectively applies pressure when working towards its goals (like with Gandhi or Martin Luther King).

 The caveat here, though, is that while in Galtung's philosophy violence is always destructive, conflict itself can be productive.
-If a couple is having an argument, for example, it can escalate to violence, sure, but it can also lead to a more honest encounter with the other.
-Crucial needs and interests can be clarified.
+If a couple is having an argument, for example, it can escalate to violence, but it can also lead to a more honest encounter with the other.
+Crucial needs and interests can be unearthed, confirmed and met.

 Analyzing Conflict